Problem – How can you develop a robust regression testing strategy?

 Read Time – 7 Minutes

-If Agile development requires a change in organisational mindset to deliver faster, better quality websites and apps, then it requires a change in your testing mindset, too.
+If Agile development requires a change in organisational mindset to deliver faster, better quality websites and apps, then it also requires a change in your testing mindset, too.
+Let's dive into what Agile testing is and how to form an Agile testing strategy.

 What does an Agile testing strategy look like?

 Agile testing should be a collaborative practice that occurs continuously, from project inception to software release and beyond, supporting frequent delivery of value for customers.
-Testing activities focus on building quality into products, using fast feedback loops to validate understanding of bugs and issues.
+The Agile testing process focuses on building quality into products, using fast feedback loops to validate understanding of bugs and issues.
 These practices strengthen and support the idea a team is collectively responsible for quality.

-Agile objectives - faster iterations - better customer experiences
+Agile test plan and objectives - faster iterations - better customer experiences

 The ‘Agile Manifesto’ argued for the constant iteration and frequent delivery of a working product based on customer feedback, to match the pace of market expectation and respond rapidly to changing user needs.
 Working in this kind of highly flexible and responsive way reduces the risk and associated costs of product failure.

 Consequently, most digital businesses now deploy these development techniques.
-In fact, the 2019 State of Agile report states that 97% of businesses they surveyed are practicing agile in one form or another, while 35% say their developers are now working in cycles of ‘continuous deployment’.
+In fact, the 2019 State of Agile report states that 97% of businesses they surveyed are practising Agile in one form or another, while 35% say their developers are now working in cycles of ‘continuous deployment’.

 For many, this long term shift from a ‘Waterfall’ world of meticulous planning, where every last piece of functionality is specified and delivered precisely against the specification along with a whole gamut of major changes, to a world where teams of developers concentrate on incrementally delivering individual pieces of functionality presents a particular testing challenge.